hfcs/garmin_dryfiretimer/README.md

 ## Building & Running
 1. Check out this project
 2. On Visual Studio Code, Command Palette (Ctrl+Shift+P on Windows/Unix, Cmd+Shift+P on Mac), type "Monkey C: Build Current Project"
+3. If asked, select the target device you intend to deploy
-3. On Visual Studio Code, "Run" Menu => "Run Without Debugging"
+4. On Visual Studio Code, "Run" Menu => "Run Without Debugging"

 ## Deploying
 1. Go to your project